vijaysai1718/shell/README.md

 * Running the all commands in the single file its a scripting.
 * Reduce the manual effect
-* We can use before starting the server if there are any package needs to install we can use scripting.
+* We can use before starting server if there are any package needs to install we can use scripting.

 # For adding a file